tnwinc/labsblog/README.md

 ## Publishing Your Blog Post
 Once your blog post has been reviewed and tweaked in such a way that you are ready for it to go live, simply change the published attribute in the header to true.

+## Proof Reading and Troubleshooting
+It is best to proof your blog before publishing, but you can always tweak the blog file once it is published to correct any display problems or add images or edits after the fact.
+Alternatively, you can use a tool to preview your blog while it is still not published.

+### Prose.io
+One way to proof your blog before it is published is to use [prose.io](http://prose.io/).
+You can log in using your github account.
+The upside to this approach is it is fast, easy, and integrates directly with github.
+The downside of this is that it does not use the same rendering engine that the public blog uses, so things like code blocks or other sections may look a little different when rendered into the blog.